Production Deployment

 Horizontal Scaling

-Scale component servers based on load:
+Scale workers based on load:

 # Kubernetes HorizontalPodAutoscaler